 Practical uses of this are numerous: determining the curve of an equalizer, determining what frequencies are emphasized by an outboard device, measuring a room’s acoustic response, etc.

 Linearity notably implies the system is free of distortion, and time-invariance that its characteristics do not change in time.
-Failing to meet this requirements will lead to unpredictable results.
+Failing to meet these requirements will lead to unpredictable results.

 In practice, the transfer function is considered an adequate measurement technique for most real-world systems, except for devices exhibiting highly non-linear behavior such as compressors and distortion effects, and time-modulation based effects such as chorus and flanger.